 Co-requisite: SISE 4050

 SISE offers some upper-level courses that fulfill 2nd tier service learning requirements.
 View the SISE approved elective page for more information.
 One of our suggested electives, SISE 4560, fulfills Tulane’s 2nd tier service-learning requirement through an intensive internship experience with a community partner.
-Click here for internship opportunities.
+Visit the CPS website for internship opportunities.

 Co-requisite: SISE-approved elective